16 Jan 2025

 1. Introduce yourselves and explain why you’re here

-2. Introduce them to the campaign
+2. Introduce them to the campaign or remind them about it

 Set out the crucial opportunity of the new climate plan.
 Use your own words, but this might be along the following lines:

-After a successful legal challenge by Friends of the Earth, the government has to write a new climate plan next year.
+After a successful legal challenge by Friends of the Earth, the government has to write a new climate plan by May next year.
 This must set out how we will meet the UK’s international commitment to cut carbon emissions by over two-thirds by 2030.
 We’re currently dangerously off track and urgent action is needed.
 The plan must be ambitious, comprehensive and fair, with policies that add up and enough investment to deliver them.
 And it must make sure that everyone can have lower energy bills, warm homes, clean air, better public transport and well-paid green jobs.
 We want you to help us get the climate plan that the people of <constituency> and the planet need.

 Wider benefits